Install Ucommerce on Umbraco Cloud

-This article will explain how you can get started with uCommerce on Umbraco as a Service.
-It is assumed that you already have setup your Umbraco as a Service environments.
-If you are interested in how to setup Umbraco as a Service, you can find more information here.
+This article will explain how you can get started with Ucommerce on Umbraco Cloud.
+It is assumed that you already have setup your Umbraco Cloud environments.
+If you are interested in how to setup Umbraco Cloud, you can find more information here.

-When you have finished the installation, you will have all the benefits from Umbraco as a Service on uCommerce, like below e.g.
+When you have finished the installation, you will have all the benefits from Umbraco Cloud on Ucommerce, like below e.g.

-When you are on your local environment, your Umbraco as a Service use a SQL CE database, which uCommerce doesn't support.
+When you are on your local environment, your Umbraco Cloud use a SQL CE database, which Ucommerce doesn't support.

 <appSettings> <!-- Umbraco web.config configuration documentation can be found here: http://our.umbraco.org/documentation/using-umbraco/config-files/#webconfig --> <add key="umbracoConfigurationStatus" value="" /> ... </appSettings> <connectionStrings> </connectionStrings>